Bloodshot Records

-Bloodshot Records is an independent record label based in Chicago, Illinois, which specializes in alternative country.
+Bloodshot Records is an independent record label based in Chicago, Illinois, which specializes in alternative country music.

 History

-Bloodshot Records was founded in 1994 by Nan Warshaw, Rob Miller, and Eric Babcock, who knew each other from jobs in the music industry and from being active in was then a burgeoning underground country-roots music scene.
+Bloodshot Records was founded in 1994 by Nan Warshaw, Rob Miller, and Eric Babcock, who knew each other from jobs in the music industry and from being active in what was then a burgeoning underground country-roots music scene.

 Warshaw had been promoting, booking, and managing bands for years and also worked as a publicist for the band Killbilly, which released a record on Flying Fish Records, where Babcock worked.
 She was well known around Chicago as a punk raconteur.
-Her reputation was confirmed when Kurt Cobain’s diaries were posthumously published in 2002 included this mention: “Call Nan Warshaw” appears on his to-do list.
+Her reputation was confirmed when Kurt Cobain's diaries were posthumously published in 2002 included this mention: "Call Nan Warshaw" appears on his to-do list.

 Miller moved to Chicago in 1991 from Ann Arbor, Michigan where he helped to produce shows for a local promoter and DJed on a local radio station.
-He met Warshaw in 1993 at Crash Palace (now Delilah's), a local punk bar where Warshaw was a DJ spinning country records on Wednesday nights.
+He met Warshaw in 1993 at the Crash Palace, a local punk bar where Warshaw was a DJ spinning country records on Wednesday nights (which shortly after was renamed to Delilah's, and in 2025 still exists under that name).